wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * The provd_pycli command name has been deprecated in favor of xivo-provd-cli.
 These 2 commands do the same thing, the only difference being the name of the command.
 The provd_pycli command name will be removed in 15.10, so if you have custom scripts referencing provd_pycli, you'll need to update them.
-* The xivo-agentdctl command name has been deprecated in favor of xivo-agentd-cli.
+* The xivo-agentctl command name has been deprecated in favor of xivo-agentd-cli.
 These 2 commands do the same thing, the only difference being the name of the command.
-The xivo-agentdctl command name will be removed in 15.10, so if you have custom scripts referencing xivo-agentdctl, you'll need to update them.
+The xivo-agentctl command name will be removed in 15.10, so if you have custom scripts referencing xivo-agentctl, you'll need to update them.

 15.05